Submissions

 2.1.1.2 Body text

-Body of the text - general format:
+Body text – general format:

 1.1 Theories of communication

-1.1.1 Trade and flows
+1.1.1 Exchanges and flows

-Bold, italics and quotation marks:
+Bold, italics, and quotation marks:

 or

-(a) when the name(s) of the author(s) are included within the body of the text, the date of publication should be added in brackets.
-Examples: Andrade (1987) points out that... or According to Andrade and Barbosa (2012)...
+(a) When the name of the author(s) is included within the body of the text, the date of publication must be added in parentheses.
+Examples: Andrade (1987) points out that... or according to Andrade and Barbosa (2012) ...

 Footnotes: